acdh-oeaw/AkSearchExtend/docs/holdings.md

 * Grouped by `item_data.holding_id` in the Alma REST API response.
   * Can be done by setting `{config/vufind/config.ini}[Catalog].holdings_grouping` to `holding_id`.
+  * LKR holdings should be treated as separate ones, even if they share same `holding_id` with the normal ones.
 * Every holding displayed separately with:
-  * A header containing translated libraryCode
+  * A header containing translated libraryCode but only if it differs from the previously rendered holding.
   * A table displaying non-empty holding summary fields:
     | summary field     | MARC returned by the Alma API |
     | ----------------- | ----------------------------- |